vincentdephily/emlop/COMPARISON.md

 `benches/emerge.log` file with ~10K merges.

 The commands were selected to be comparable, but Some differences do influence timings.
 Emlop always show merge time and package version in "log" mode.
-Genlop can't show unmerges of specific pacakeg only.
+Genlop can't show unmerges of specific package only.
 Qlop -r still searches the log for unfinished merges when it doesn't find an ongoing merge.
 Filtering by plaintext isn't noticeably faster than by case-(in)sensitive regexp ({gen,em}lop only).